Design Is In The Detail

 Even something as simple as the repetition of a font in your design could spur them to identify with your brand.
 Don’t be afraid of repeating patterns; research has found that there is a certain sense of calm and reassurance that comes from repeating certain elements in graphic/web design.

-Repetition Does Not Equal Boring
+Repetition Does Not Equal Visual Monotony

 It could bring a whole new meaning to an element.
 Again, creativity counts here.
 How might you employ a series of repeating shapes, words, or colors to offer a bit of the unexpected?

-7. Proximity is a Basic Element of Design
+7. Proximity within the Hierarchy of Design

 Where elements appear in relation to one another is what is meant by proximity.
 So for instance, if elements are spaced apart on a page, the user is going to be apt to look at them separately.
 If however, they appear grouped in some way, the user will identify them as related.